Creative Industries London - Study Abroad optional module

 Week Three

-In the final week of the module you will complete an individual project about the creative industries in London.
-In lectures and seminars we will discuss issues around gentrification, cultural entrepreneurship and the way that the creative industries have shaped the physical and social structure of London.
-We will visit some of London’s “creative hubs,” where the impact of the creative industries on the fabric of the city has been most profound.
+In the final week of the module, we will look at the way promotional industries have helped shape media and culture at large.
+We will also visit some of London’s “creative hubs” where the impact of the creative industries on the fabric of the city has been most profound.

 There will be more workshops to help you develop your project on Creative London, and at the end of the week you will be assessed on the presentation of your project, giving you the chance to demonstrate the communication skills you have developed over the three-week course.